Kfalcone25/A-Clock/README.md

 # A-Clock
-A clock will open in a window!
+A clock will open in a seperate window!